wp-plugins/child-theme-configurator/readme.txt

 [wordpress]/wp-content/themes/[child-theme]

-To prevent this in the future, always test your child themes with Live Preview before activating them.
+To prevent this in the future, always test your child theme with Live Preview before activating.

 = Why are my menus displaying incorrectly when I activate the new child theme? = ...or...